ceb8/toastPanstarrs/README.md

 where **baseDir** is as defined above.
 A complete depth 4-12 bottom TOAST tile-set is created.

-The downsampling algorithm used is nearest-neighbor.
+The downsampling algorithm used is cubic spline interpolation.

 ### Removing noise from PANSTARRS TOAST tile set (*psDenoise.py*)